Latex, also known as rubber or natural latex, is derived from the milky sap of the rubber tree, found in Africa and Southeast Asia.

 - Through mucous membranes, such as the eyes, mouth, vagina, and rectum

 - Through inhalation.
-Rubber gloves contain a powder that can be inhaled.
+Some rubber gloves contain a powder that can be inhaled.

 - Through the blood, as occurs when medical devices containing rubber are used.